qazer2687/zwls/README.md

 ---

 ### about
-Hashes URLs with FNV-1 32-bit and the integer is encoded into base-4 with zero-width unicode characters as digits.
+Hashes URLs with FNV-1 32-bit and encodes the resulting integer into base-4 with zero-width unicode characters as digits.
 The resulting slug is invisible when rendered but remains a valid URL.

 ### endpoints